tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-19-smartphone-series-conclusion.md

 In returning to books, I realized that I love reading.
 A good book can change your perspective in transformational ways.
 Reading feels enriching, soothes my brain waves, helps me understand topics at deeper levels, and makes me more informed, especially when I write.

 I've learned that for me, print books are superior to anything on a screen.
 This might be due partly to my declining eyesight.
-(I now carry two sets of glasses &mdash; one for driving, one for computer.)
+(I now carry two sets of glasses &mdash; one for driving, one for computers.)
 But I also like annotating books with a pen as I read.
 It makes me feel like an active reader.
 I've grown accustomed to reading each morning while sipping a caramel latte (my espresso favorite).

 At work, I've been running a book club focused on the automotive and transportation industry.
 I'm also reading long documents at my work (whether product requirements, engineering designs, or other documents that others usually just glance at).
 Yes, I print them out and have a stapler at my desk.
 The other day, a neighboring engineer heard the sound of a stapler and perked up, noting that he hasn't heard the sound of a stapler for years.